Surprisingly Simple Ways To Get People To Respond To Your Email

 2. Use their name as often as possible

 There isn’t a word that we love more to hear than our own name.
 It is like music to our eyes.
-According to a study published by the researchers Dennis Carmody and Micheal Lewis, hearing our own name activated parts of the brain connected to self-awareness and self-judgement.
+According to the researchers Dennis Carmody and Micheal Lewis, hearing our own name activated parts of the brain connected to self-awareness and self-judgement.
 In other words, it makes us feel special and alive, and it also can lead us to compromise with the result, because it is our name that is there.
 So it is no wonder why e-mail marketing dictates that messages should be personalized to the sender as much as possible.

 Source